Nicaragua–Turkey relations: Economic relations

 Trade volume between the two countries was US$11.6 million in 2019 (Turkish exports/imports: US$11.1/0.5 million).

-Following Nicaraguan Poverty Reduction and Growth Facility with the IMF, Turkey has signed Economic and Trade Cooperation Agreements with Nicaragua in 2015.
+Following Nicaraguan Poverty Reduction and Growth Facility with the IMF, Turkey signed Economic and Trade Cooperation Agreements with Nicaragua in 2015.

 As part of the bilateral trade cooperation agreements, program, the Government of Nicaragua is negotiating a trade agreement with the Turkey as part of a Central American bloc.

 In 2017, Nicaraguan President Daniel Ortega received a Turkish economic delegation and used the opportunity to encourage Turkish businesses to invest in Nicaragua.